01bbae/chess-algorithm/README.md

 3. pip install chess
 4. If you have a Mac, do 'brew install stockfish'. cd into /usr/local/Cellar/stockfish/{version}/bin.
 Copy the stockfish executable into the project directory.
 5. cd into this repository directory.
 Run main.py

-## Progress:

-- [x] Understand how stockfish and other chess engine algorithm is ran
-- [x] Implemented stockfish library into python script
-- [x] Implemented Zobrist Hashing Algorithm
-- [ ] Connect Zobrist Hashing Algorithm to chessboard
-- [x] Grab the list of "good moves"

 ## Contributors: